ForkbombEu/tf-ncr/README.md

 - AWS CLI configured with your credentials (see section below)
 - A VPC ID where the security group will be created
 - An AMI ID for the EC2 instance
-- ncr service binary uploaded to an S3 bucket
-- ZenCode smart contracts to be stored in an S3 bucket (ask andrea)

 ### User and group setup
 From Console Home: